baselime/lambda-node-opentelemetry-serverless-stack-v2/README.md

 # lambda-node-opentelemetry-serverless-stack-v2

 > warning!
-This does not work for some reason.
+This does not work because sst v2 outputs .cjs files.
 Pls halp 🐕